sujato/cullavagga/dpcv-project.md

 ## Bibliography

-- Allon, M., Salomon, R., Jacobsen, G., Zoppi, U. (2007).
-Radiocarbon Dating of Kharosthi Fragments from the Schoyen and Senior Manuscript Collections.
-In Jens Braarvig (Eds.), BUDDHIST MANUSCRIPTS IN THE SCHØYEN COLLECTION vol. III, (pp. 279-291).
+- Allon, M., Salomon, R., Jacobsen, G., Zoppi, U. (2007). “<cite>Radiocarbon Dating of Kharosthi Fragments from the Schøyen and Senior Manuscript Collections</cite>”.
+In Jens Braarvig (Eds.), <cite>Buddhist Manuscripts in the Schøyen Collection</cite>, vol. iii: pp. 279–291.
 Oslo, Norway: Hermes Publishing.
+- Fernando, P. E. E. 1982. “<cite>Note on Three Old Sinhalese Palm Leaf manuscripts</cite>”, The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157.
+- Lancaster, Lewis. “<cite>Digital Input of Buddhist Texts</cite>” in Damien Keown, Charles S. Prebish, <cite>Encyclopedia of Buddhism</cite>, pp 288–296, Routledge 2013.
+- Ñāṇatusita, Bhikkhu “<cite>Pali Manuscripts of Sri Lanka</cite>”, in <cite>From Birch Bark to Digital Data: Recent Advances in Buddhist Manuscript Research</cite>.
+Papers Presented at the Conference “Indic Buddhist Manuscripts: The State of the Field”, Stanford, June 15–19, 2009, edited by Paul Harrison and Jens-Uwe Hartmann, and published by Österreichische Akademie der Wissenschaften Wien in 2014.
+- Sujato, Bhikkhu and Brahmali, Bhikkhu. <cite>The Authenticity of the Early Buddhist Texts</cite>.